-Our corporate headquarters is located at 8600 Freeport Parkway, Suite 220, Irving Texas.
-We lease approximately 3,700 square feet at this location.
-This lease expires on April 30, 2011.
-We also lease approximately 270 square feet of space as part of a collocation agreement related to servers we operate.
+Our corporate headquarters is located at 3301 Airport Freeway, Suite 200, Bedford, Texas 76021.
+We lease approximately 9,900 square feet at this location.
+This lease expires on October 31, 2016.
+We believe this new office location will be suitable for our needs for the foreseeable future.
+We also lease approximately 270 square feet of space in Dallas, Texas as part of a collocation agreement related to servers we operate.
 Our one employee in India is able to use office space provided by our third-party contractor in India.